 The service ended and the 200 or so people who had braved the elements to gather at the top of a mountain in the snow and wind to remember the reason why there is a holiday called “Easter”, shuffled toward the lift, huddled close to each other, and lined up to ride back down the mountain.
 The wind and snow cleared after just moments on the lift as it dropped in elevation, slowly moving toward the Schweitzer Village.
 I could hear Gabe on the lift behind me, sitting between his aunt, Libby, and cousin, Melissa, laughing and “weeeeeeeeeing” every time the lift when past a support pole.
 If anyone could make something that was once scary fun again, it would be those two.

 Back at the Village, we thanked each other for choosing to experience the morning together and we went our separate ways.
-Nothing warms a little body like a good cup of hot chocolate so off we went in search the delightful chocolaty source of warmth and joy.
+Nothing warms a little body like a good cup of hot chocolate so off we went in search of the delightful chocolaty source of warmth and joy.

 It was cold, and we couldn’t tell when the sun rose through the snow and clouds, but it was a great adventure.
-It was a memory made than none of us will soon forget.
+It was a memory made that none of us will soon forget.
 Even Gabe continues to ask when he can go back to Schweitzer to ride the lift, also known as the roller coaster.
 So thank you Schweitzer Mountain Ski Resort for hosting this Easter Sunrise Service and for making it possible for families and friends to gather, love, remember, pray, praise and experience together.